osm2vectortiles/osm2vectortiles/docs/data-sources.md

 # Data Sources

-The OSM Vector Tiles contain data from the following data sources.
+The OSM Vector Tiles contain data from the different data sources which are described below.

 ## OSM Planet File
 The cornerstone of the entire map is OpenStreetMap data from published snapshots from [OSM Planet](http://wiki.openstreetmap.org/wiki/Planet.osm).
 The vector tiles contain a subset of the OSM Planet file.
 [Imposm3](http://imposm.org/docs/imposm3/latest/) is used with a [custom mapping file](https://github.com/osm2vectortiles/osm2vectortiles/blob/master/src/import-osm/mapping.yml) to import the OSM data into the PostGIS database.

-More information about the [layer reference](/docs/imposm-schema.html)

 Imposm3 creates the following tables in the PostGIS database.